-Crittenden (1965d) showed a concealed fault from Mount Olympus to Bonneville Park.
-Van Horn (1972) showed a basinbounding fault cutting post-Lake Bonneville fan alluvium at the mouth of Parleys Canyon (now obscured by the construction of Interstates 80 and 215).
-However, Scott and Shroba (1985) suggested the offset occurred between Lake Bonneville and the Little Valley lake cycle.
-Evidence of faulting continues northward to an area of shallow bedrock near Foothill Drive.
-East of Foothill Drive this bedrock is offset relative to shallow bedrock west of Foothill Drive, as is shallow bedrock west of the Bonneville shoreline compared to exposures to the east (see Marsell, 1964a, 1964b, and 1969).
-Offset of pre-Lake Bonneville sediments in the Fort Douglas 7.5-minute quadrangle to the north provides additional evidence for the fault.
+The Foothill fault was shown by Crittenden (1965d) as a concealed fault from Mount Olympus to Bonneville Park.
+Van Horn (1972) showed it as a basin-bounding fault cutting post-Lake Bonneville deposits at the mouth of Parleys Canyon.
+However, Scott and Shroba (1985) described tilted Little Valley lake cycle fine sand, silt, and clay deposits, dipping to about 30° to the southwest or toward the fault (see plate 1 and unit Qafo), to the west of the outcrop, with the offset and tilting occurring between the Lake Bonneville and Little Valley lake cycles.
+Evidence of faulting continues northward to an area of shallow bedrock near Foothill Drive (see figure 3 on plate 2).
+East of Foothill Drive bedrock is offset relative to shallow bedrock west of Foothill Drive, as is shallow bedrock west of the Bonneville shoreline compared to exposures to the east (see Marsell, 1964a, 1964b, and 1969).
+Offset of pre-Lake Bonneville sediments in the Fort Douglas 7.5-minute quadrangle to the north provides additional evidence for the continuation of the Foothill fault to the north.
 Everitt (1979) noted a site at the University Hospital where pre-Lake Bonneville strata are offset by faulting.
-Pavlis and Smith (1980) and Scott and Shroba (1985) discussed the Virginia Street fault (City Cemetery fault of Van Horn and Crittenden, 1987), which could be a northern extension of this basin-bounding fault.
-Unfortunately, development at these sites has destroyed surficial evidence of this pre-Lake Bonneville fault.
+Pavlis and Smith (1980) and Scott and Shroba (1985) discussed the Virginia Street fault (City Cemetery fault of Van Horn and Crittenden, 1987), which could be a northern extension of the Foothill fault.
+Unfortunately, development at these sites has destroyed most surficial evidence of this fault.
 Some uncertainty remains regarding the location and nature of faulting along the south side of the Salt Lake salient and more study is needed.